postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/publishing-your-docs.md

 You can publish your API documentation to make it available for public viewing by anyone who has the link.
 [Published documentation](/docs/postman-for-publishers/public-api-docs/) allows anyone who wants to learn how to use your API to view detail on endpoints, including parameters, request and response bodies, and example code.

-Your public documentation will always display up to date content representing the current state of your collection.
+Your public documentation will always display up-to-date content representing the current state of your collection.
 You don’t need to repeat the publication flow each time you want to update your documentation.

 > You can publish documentation for collections that you created or have permission to edit.